 Let’s Start With The Leader

 Any group ride has to have a leader.
-The leader is the one that either put the ride together or was asked to lead by the ride organizer.
+The leader is the one that either puts the ride together or was asked to lead by the ride organizer.
 Depending on the type of group you ride with, the organizer/leader is also known as the Road Captain.
 They usually have some knowledge about the route they are going to travel or are at least good with directions…lol.
-They will usually hold a brief meeting before the ride to go over the route, itinerary and take questions.
+They will usually hold a brief meeting before the ride to go over the route, and itinerary and take questions.

 When I organized rides, I always had a pre-ride meeting with all attending riders.
 We went over where we would be riding, safety hazards that you might incur along the way, gas stops, food stops, photo ops, and who would be leading and sweeping.
-I also handed out pre-printed material with routes, maps, emergency contact info.
+I also handed out pre-printed material with routes, maps, and emergency contact info.
 I always ended with a Q&A session to make sure there were no questions and everyone was on the same page.

 Once the meeting is over, the leader will set up in front.
 If communications are to be used, they will be tested at this point.
 I have a CB on my bike and was usually able to find someone else in the group who also had a CB.
 I feel this is the best way to lead and sweep a group ride.
 If no one else has had a CB, you can also use hand signals.

 The best thing you can do as a participant in a group ride is to be on time!!!
 There is nothing more frustrating than having to wait for someone to show up.
 Not to mention, now you put extra stress on the organizer because he/she must now make a decision on how long to wait to begin the ride.
 He/she will be left wondering if you decided not to go, had an accident or breakdown along the way, or if you just plain overslept.
 As cold as it sounds, unless previously notified someone was running late, I always tried to leave as close to KSU (kick stands up) time as possible.
 Make sure unless you are meeting for breakfast you have eaten and also have a full tank of gas to start.
-Another word, be ready to ride!!!
+In other words, be ready to ride!!!

 Other things you should do are try to familiarize yourself with common hand signals and riding formations.
 Ask questions if you are not sure of something.
 Make sure you get the leaders or one of the leader’s contact information in case you need to leave the ride before it’s complete for an emergency.
-It is just courtesy to shoot a quick text if you bail.
+It is just a courtesy to shoot a quick text if you bail.
 The leader/organizer won’t see it until they stop but at least when they stop they will know what happened.
 If you know ahead of time you will be leaving early, notify the leader or organizer at the beginning of the ride and let them know at what point you will be leaving the ride.